 Many wardrobes are dominated by pieces inherited from Brits, Swedes, Germans and the like whose former favourites are given a new lease of life in Latvia where they’re sold by the piece or in bulk at second hand shops for as little as 40 cents a kilogram.

-So normal is it to shop at second hand shops, that it’s common for friends and colleagues to discuss their latest finds at the shops around town.
+It’s totally normal and common for friends and colleagues to discuss their latest finds at the shops around town.
 Most are branches of the Humana and RDA chains.
 Last year, I bought my mum a posh green Irish tweed jacket for less than a fiver.
 It was practically new, had no visible signs of wear and tear and fits her to a tee!

 There’s no single area that’s known as the best for second hand clothes shopping in Riga.
 You can try your luck along Avotu iela, at the central market and Riga’s mikrorajoni or residential suburbs like Imanta, Pļavnieki and Ķengarags.

-When they say “all goods”, make sure you don’t pick something up from the exclusive rack.
+When they say “all goods”, make sure you don’t pick up an item from the exclusive rack.
 The prices on those are generally a lot higher and discounts don’t apply.
 This is often where you’ll find the nicest branded stuff.

-While you used to be able to pick up really cool retro pieces for pennies, someone’s now realised there’s money to be made in vintage clothing.
-Recently, Humana opened its first vintage store on Ģertrūdes iela while other shops have noticeably upped prices on funky old tops and dresses.
+While you used to be able to pick up really cool retro pieces for pennies, businesses have now realised there’s money to be made in vintage clothing.
+Humana runs vintage-only shops on two central streets within 5 minutes’ walking distance of each other – Tērbatas iela and Ģertrūdes iela.

 It’s not just second hand clothes you can buy at the central market.
 As a teenager, I used to buy all my jeans there, at a specialist denim stall where the guy would ask you what style you were looking for, look you up and down for size (in public, keeping his hands to himself) and bring you a handful of jeans that fit like a glove.